GodofLibra/Water-Reminder/README.md

 This app helps you to stay hydrated and also remindes you to drink water as per you body weight

-People who are enthusiuest in android should defineatly make this project.
+People who are interested in android should defineatly make this project.

 This app is build in KOTLIN language and with the help of Android Studio.